 There has been and continues to be great work performed in comparing and contrasting the differences between fires in today’s modern fire environment versus those that were seen in the past decades referred to as the legacy environment.
-It can be said that the fire itself does not behave any different than it’s supposed to.
-The fire does not think therefore it is extrememly predictable!
+It can be said that the fire itself does not behave any differently than it’s supposed to.
+The fire does not think therefore it is extremely predictable!

 The Legacy Fire Environment

 The time period of structures built between 1900 and 1949 can be labeled as legacy construction.
 The use of true dimensional lumber was the norm for the frame of residential structures.
 In taking a look back to the products that made up the environment, the all-natural wood, cloth, and organic fibers were the mainstays of these furnishings.
 These materials were the prevalent resource used in the construction of the contents that were inside compartments.
 In legacy fires, the fire initiation was slower because the breakdown in the chemical bonds of the materials burning did not create a high exothermic condition.

 Gann and Friedman state (2015) “Smoldering is the most common initial stage of combustion in fires that lead to injury or death” (p.83).
 In legacy fires, the smoldering stage lasted much longer in duration because of the natural chemical bonds of the furnishings and surrounding environment.
 In legacy fires, combustion is impacted directly upon the pyrolysis of the aforementioned environment.
 It can be argued that the basic mechanism of fire spread in legacy fires is through conduction.